 Churches developing support and reaching out to bereaved people in their locality over the coming weeks and months could not be more important.
-We have therefore been working hard to enable churches to offer The Bereavement Journey course for bereaved people online over the Summer period and in an ongoing way into the Autumn.
+We have therefore been working hard to enable churches to offer The Bereavement Journey course for bereaved people online over the Summer and autumn period.
 The Bereavement Journey is a tried and tested 6 Session course using films and discussion which help guide people through the most common aspects of grief.
 It is for anyone who has been bereaved at any time, and offers an optional session 6 with the Christian perspective to commonly asked faith questions by bereaved people, alongside the 5 main sessions, which have no Christian content.
 It is therefore suitable for people of any faith or no faith and ideal for Churches wishing to reach out to their communities with hope.
 See www.thebereavementjourney.org

 The course has recently been tried online at Holy Trinity Brompton and is now available with additional guidelines for running the course virtually.
 We have also developed a range of online training to help churches and have a dedicated Project Leader to provide advice and support.